 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percent of short-term stay patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
-Many believe this is a measure of a nursing home's rehabilitation services.
+This tells you the percent of short-term care patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+Higher levels of independence with activities of daily living typically correlates with successful rehabilitation services.